.

 LIS Software

-What About Laboratory Information System Updates?
+What About Laboratory Information System Software Updates?

-LigoLab’s medical LIS solution is actively improving and expanding to meet the growing needs of its clinical laboratory and pathology practice customers.
+Another important aspect of LigoLab's customer-first philosophy is its approach to laboratory information system software upgrades and updates.
+LigoLab's medical LIS solution is actively improving and expanding to meet the growing needs of its clinical laboratory and pathology practice customers.

 Industry Insights: Laboratory Information Systems and Their Key Role in Lab Data Analytics

-How Often is LigoLab’s LIS Software Updated?
+How Often Is LigoLab's LIS Software Updated?

-Labs have the flexibility to opt in or out of LIS software updates.
-However, it's important to note that any version not updated within two years will reach its end of life and expire.
+LigoLab provides quarterly LIS lab updates, and customers can add new features and functionality to their testing, training, and production environments at any time.
+Labs can opt in or out of updates; any version not updated within two years will reach end of life and expire.

 Discover More: A Closer Look at LigoLab’s Commitment to Innovation